vruusha/ReactChat/spec/designs/detailed-design-specs.md

 ![Set Username](./set-username.png)

 ## Chat
-When you've submitted a username, we'll load up the chat interface.
+When user submits a username, loads up the chat interface.

 On the left, we have:
 * user info